erikcs/flake8-sklearn-rcheck/README.md

 ## Example

-In the `sklearn` base directory, append an offending line to a test file, and send the diff to flake8:
+In the `scikit-learn` base directory, append an offending line to a test file, and send the diff to flake8:

 ```
 $ printf "\n\nnono = make_classification(1)\n" >> sklearn/tests/test_learning_curve.py